 Step 1: Set up hostingAnchor link to section titled "Step 1: Set up hosting"

-To make your app available to Shopify and to merchants, you need to host it.
+To make your app available to Shopify and to app users, you need to host it.
 For example, when you embed your app in the Shopify admin or Shopify Point of Sale using App Bridge, you need to host your app's pages so Shopify can display them in an iframe or mobile webview.

 All Shopify app templates include a

 Dockerfile that contains instructions to deploy a web app in a Docker container.
 To simplify the deployment process, we recommend that you choose a hosting provider that supports deployment using Docker.

 You can host your app using any service or platform you prefer.
 In this tutorial, we'll use Fly.io and Heroku as examples.

 Set up hosting with Fly.ioAnchor link to section titled "Set up hosting with Fly.io"